zachwetsel/zachwetsel/README.md

 ## Let's Connect!

-- Here is my [LinkedIn] (www.linkedin.com/in/zach-wetsel-b6a65b155) profile
+- Here is my [LinkedIn](www.linkedin.com/in/zach-wetsel-b6a65b155) profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀